76 people are interested

 Every year more than half a million abused and neglected children are in need of safe, permanent, nurturing homes.
 Too many spend years moving from one temporary home to another.
 They have no family to call their own.
 They are more likely than other children to face homelessness, unemployment, even prison as adults.
-That's why CASA volunteer is important.
-The CASA program was created to make sure the abuse and neglect these children originally suffered at home doesn't continue as abuse and neglect at the hands of the system.
-As trained advocates, CASA volunteers are appointed by judges to be a voice for these children in court.
+That's why a CASA of Coconino Volunteer is important.
+The CASA of Coconino program was created to make sure the abuse and neglect these children originally suffered at home doesn't continue as abuse and neglect at the hands of the system.
+As trained advocates, CASA Volunteers are appointed by judges to be a voice for these children in court.
 The result is that a child is placed into a safe, loving home where he/she can thrive.

 About CASA of Coconino County

 1001 E. Sawmill Road, Flagstaff, AZ 86001, US

 The mission of the Arizona Court Appointed Special Advocate (CASA) Program is to promote and support community-based volunteers who provide quality advocacy for abused and neglected children who are involved in the juvenile courts.
 The CASA of Arizona program is operated locally in all 15 counties by Arizona's Juvenile Courts and is administered statewide by the Arizona Supreme Court.
 CASA of Coconino County program is a proud affiliate of the CASA of Arizona program and National CASA/GAL Association.